EmmittXu/SentimentAnalysis_StockPrice/NeuralNet/README.md

 Training data is http://help.sentiment140.com/for-students/, each data is a labled tweets, positive/negative.
 Used pretrained Google [word2vec](https://en.wikipedia.org/wiki/Word2vec) to do word embedding https://code.google.com/archive/p/word2vec/

-Build_vocabulary.ipynb loads training data and word2vec model, build vocabulary and word_index_mapping.
+Build_vocabulary.ipynb loads training data and word2vec model, builds vocabulary and word_index_mapping.
-sentiment_analysis_DNN is a fully connected network with various optimization and normalization algorithms.
+sentiment_analysis_DNN_train.ipynb is a fully connected network with various optimization and normalization algorithms.
+This is where I built and trained the neural network.
+server.py is a Flask web application to allow people play with this model.
+You enter a sentence and the model will judge its emotion.
 prediction_interface.py loads the trained model, prompts the user to enter sentences and make predictions.
 I am still working on the CNN implementation.
 Training is expensive without GPU support.
 Code is fine, finding a powerful machine is a problem.